“Two stylish apartments for 2-6 in Mexico City’s historic centre, with spectacular views and a super-helpful owner”

 From the living room, lockable doors lead into 2 separate sleeping areas (smaller groups would only use one).
 One has 2 bedrooms (a king / twin and a double) sharing a white-marble bathroom with a walk-in shower and a Jacuzzi tub.
 The other has a small vestibule, a large king / twin bedroom, a marble bathroom with a glass-enclosed shower area, and an additional small single with ensuite bathroom if needed.
 All bedrooms have ample white-louvered wardrobes and double windows.
 Bathrobes, slippers and a hairdryer are provided; 3 of the rooms have satellite TV and DVD players.

-The smaller apartment (121 sq.m) is the perfect retreat for a couple, although it can accommodate 1 or 2 additional guests on a comfortable sofabed in the living room.
-There's an ample bedroom with a queensize bed and ensuite marble bathroom (walk-in shower), an open-plan living-dining area and a modern kitchen - both of which have big windowfuls of city views - plus a second full bathroom.
-Bathrobes, slippers and a hairdryer are provided, and the bedroom has satellite TV and a DVD player.
+The smaller apartment (121 sq.m) is the perfect retreat for a couple.
+There's an ample bedroom with a queensize bed and ensuite marble bathroom (walk-in shower), a second double bedroom, an open-plan living-dining area and a modern kitchen - both of which have big windowfuls of city views - plus another full bathroom.
+Bathrobes, slippers and a hairdryer are provided, and the master bedroom has satellite TV and a DVD player.

 At the larger apartment, fresh ingredients are provided daily for you to prepare your own breakfast .
 These include bread, croissants, eggs, yoghurts, fruit and Petra's gorgeous homemade jams (we loved the fig).